Light (company)

-Light was an American digital photography company that developed a multi-lens and multi-sensor camera designed for embedding in smartphones and mobile devices.
+Light Labs Inc. was an American digital photography company that developed a multi-lens and multi-sensor camera designed for embedding in smartphones and mobile devices.
 The company's first product, the L16, is a standalone version with 16 camera modules.
 It planned to eventually provide mobile devices with higher-quality photo capabilities and true optical zoom.
 In 2020, the company pivoted from cameras for smartphones to imaging technology for automotive.

 In May 2022, the tractor maker John Deere acquired parts of Light and hired some of the former staff.

 History

 Light was founded in 2013 by Dave Grannan (CEO) and Rajiv Laroia (CTO) in Palo Alto, California.
 With an increasing demand for better cameras in smartphones, Grannan and Laroia utilized innovations regarding smaller camera modules and high-quality inexpensive lenses in their first designs for the L16.

 By April 2015, the company was working on a 52-megapixel prototype that could zoom without pixelation, alter depth of field, and capture images in low light with limited image noise.
 Less than a year later, the company officially announced the Light L16 camera.